 Stick-On Saver

-This nearly invisible no-tool pet gate uses adhesive hooks for a lightweight, renter-friendly solution, perfect for small pets like Chihuahuas or calm cats.
-This is one of the simplest pet gate solutions for renters.
+This nearly invisible, no-tool setup uses adhesive hooks for a lightweight, renter-friendly solution—especially for small pets like Chihuahuas or calm cats.
+It’s one of the simplest pet gate solutions for renters—quick and gentle on walls.

 How It Works